 Capital Assets: Capital assets are stated at cost or estimated cost where no historical records exist.
 Donated capital assets are recorded at the acquisition value, which is the price that would be paid to acquire an asset with equivalent service potential in an orderly market transaction at the acquisition date.
 Maintenance and repair costs are expensed as incurred unless they extend the useful life of the asset.
 Capital assets with a value of \$500 or more are capitalized.
-Equipment is depreciated on a straight-line basis over 5 to 10 years depending on the asset type.
+Ambulances and other vehicles are depreciated over eight years.
+Equipment is depreciated on a straight-line basis over 5 to 10 years depending on the type of asset.